galil34/IDS2024S/hw/2/README.md

 The current annual world production of rice is roughly 2×1012=2,000,000,000,000 lbs.
 How many years will it take to produce the required amount of rice grains to place on this chessboard in this fashion?
 **9223372.04**

-19. What are the three fundamental components of a Turing-complete language?
+27. What are the three fundamental components of a Turing-complete language?
 **A finite control, one tape, moving read/write head**

-20. Consider the following Bash script.
-Identify the programmatic errors and their kinds (syntax, runtime, semantic) in this script.
-Rewrite this script with the help of Linux cheatsheet in the lectures so that it does what the comments state.

-21. Extra credit: How would you distinguish exponential behavior vs. power-law behavior (function) in a 2-dimensional plot?
+28. Extra credit: How would you distinguish exponential behavior vs. power-law behavior (function) in a 2-dimensional plot?
 (Hint: Recall our discussion of the ENAIC project and the relative frequency of keywords such as “computer” in our programming.)
 **Exponential curve: a line only when x-axis is plotted on log scale
 Power-law curve: a line only when the x-axis and y-axis are plotted on log scale**